liminma/rate-limiter/README.md

                 yield response
 ```

-Then, initialize an `google.adk.agents.Agent` with a `RateLimitedGemini` model:
+then, initialize an `google.adk.agents.Agent` with a `RateLimitedGemini` model:

 ```python
 from google.adk.agents import Agent